The best lakeside camping near Yamba

 Sylva Lagoons Primitive Bush Camp

 Sylva Lagoons is a 570 acre beef cattle and native timber producing farm, which we, Pete and Elaine bought seven years ago, for somewhere beautiful and peaceful for our retirement.
 It is so beautiful living here we thought we should share it.
 If you are booking to join us, please give a rough eta so we can be at the campground to welcome you The lagoon at the campground is over 10 acres of water, with native forest on three sides.
 It is great for canoeing or bushwalking and our bird life is spectacular.
+No phone or internet since 3G was removed.
+Sorry!
 Dog friendly - with limitations.
 Flushing disabled toilet available.
 Good access for 2WD.
 Campfires permitted in a designated area and firewood available for a donation to cut it all.
 CRITICAL!
 As we are farmers we need to know your ETA.
 Please advise us your ETA before arrival so we can be there to greet you.

 Pets